 Because curiosity is natural, I’ll share an example of the salvation prayer I’m using this Sunday.
-It changes each time slightly based on the sermon.

 Father, I am sorry that I have not fully obeyed the Gospel of Jesus Christ.
 I am a sinner, and I cannot save myself.
 Jesus, I believe You are the eternal Son of God who died on the Cross, shedding Your sinless blood for my sins.
 You rose from the dead for my new life.
 I ask You to save me.
 By faith, I receive Your forgiveness for my sins and the gift of eternal life.
 I trust You as my Savior.
 Because You are my Lord, I commit to turning away from my sinful past.
 And I commit to living for you as a wholehearted follower of Jesus Christ.
 AMEN!

 You see, my fellow believer, our call is to make disciples of Christ.
 I’m less concerned with pleasing the conventional thoughts of mankind and most concerned about pleasing God.
 For me, the worst pastoral sin I could be guilty of is to ignore Christ’s Great Commission.

 Here’s the baptism service I follow.
 There are two questions that the new convert must be ready to answer.

 1) Do you believe that Jesus Christ, as God’s only begotten Son, paid the full penalty for your sins on the Cross, and do you confess Him before this congregation as your personal Savior and Lord?